saha-trideep/Regression-Model-App-Streamlit/README.md

 You can actually check out a live version of the app on [Streamlit Community Cloud](https://8vcndpz6vixttytx7bdcny.streamlit.app/).

 ## Getting Started: Breast Cancer Diagnosis App 🚀
----
 Before you dive in, make sure you have Python 3.6 or higher installed on your machine.
 To set up the project locally, follow these steps:
 Clone the Repository:

 [git clone](https://github.com/saha-trideep/Regression-Model-App-Streamlit.git)
-cd breast-cancer-diagnosis-app

 Install Dependencies:

 pip install -r requirements.txt

-This command will install all the necessary packages, including Streamlit,Scikit_Learn, Plotly .
+This command will install all the necessary packages, including Streamlit,Scikit_Learn, Plotly.

 Run the App:
 streamlit run main.py